-Cuba profile
+Cuba media guide

 The US tries hard to reach Cuban audiences.
 Washington-backed Radio-TV Marti says it provides balanced and uncensored news.

-Internetworldstats.com says there were 4.4 million internet users by 2017, comprising 39% of the population.

-Freedom House says online access is tightly controlled and prohibitively expensive.
+Freedom House says online access is tightly controlled.
 Most users can only access "a closely monitored Cuban intranet", it says.
-The government blocks access to some independent news websites.
+Havana blocks access to some independent news websites.

-Online content is also available via "the Package"; a USB stick loaded with regularly-updated material which is passed from user to user.
+There were 8.3 million internet users by July 2022, comprising 74% of the population (Worldinternetstats.com).

 - Granma - Communist Party newspaper, website in five languages including English